chesterbr/chesterbr.github.io/_posts/2022-02-26-got-an-rfid-nfc-chip-implanted.md

 make clean && make all
 ```

-Any errors here are fixable by searching the web (for example, I had to do a [small fix to my Homebrew-installed openssl](https://stackoverflow.com/a/45196185/64635)).
-Once you build it, you can update the board's bootloader (recommended) with `./pm3-flash-bootrom`.
-It requires putting the board into bootloader mode by pressing its single button while plugging to the computer (my version was so old that I had to keep it pressed through the process).
+Any errors here can be fixed with web searching (for example, I had to do a [small fix to my Homebrew-installed openssl](https://stackoverflow.com/a/45196185/64635)).
+When that is done, it's a good idea to start by upgrading the board's bootloader with `./pm3-flash-bootrom`.
+It requires putting the board into bootloader mode, by pressing its single button while plugging to the computer.
+My version was so old that I had to keep it pressed through the process, otherwise it was quick and easy.

 ![Me and Matt.
 Who said chips are the mark of the beast?
 His shop is decorated in the opposite direction...
 I think!](/img/2022/02/matt.jpg){: .right }

-Once your bootloader is on a decent version, you use the same process (plug the board while pressing the button, but now you can release it) to update the firmware, just now running `./pm3-flash-fullimage`.
-Once _that_ is done, you can invoke `./pm3` to call the client - it will connect to the board, and the fun begins!
+Once the bootloader is on a decent version, the same process (plugging the board while pressing the button, but now you can release it) can be used to update the firmware, just now running `./pm3-flash-fullimage`.

+With the board fully updated, typing `./pm3` invokes the client - which will detect the board, connect to it, and that's where the fun begins!

 [These videos](https://dangerousthings.com/product/proxmark3-easy/) go a long way showing how to navigate the client menus; the most useful commands I learned are `lf search` and `hf search`, that try to read things on the LF (RFID) and HF (NFC) antennas, respectively.
 If they identify a tag, they will suggest further commands.